YashikaSharma98/DailyNews/README.md

 This is a demo news app to showcase my skills on Android.
 In this using retrofit, fragments, views.
+Also showcasing navigation concept between fragments.
 ![Pixel True MockupYashika](https://github.com/YashikaSharma98/DailyNews/assets/159693416/65d1f793-0fe4-453b-b88e-f0721f2d8780)